sumani10/datasciencecoursera/gettingAndCleaningData/README.md

 ## Change to script to enable proper execution

 1. Edit the run_analysis.R to change the directory where the data is un-zipped:
       `setwd("../../dataFiles/c03/UCI HAR Dataset")``
-    3. Run the `run_analysis.R`, to create the output file after loading, merging and transforming the data.
+2. Run the `run_analysis.R`, to create the output file after loading, merging and transforming the data.

-## Outputs produced
+## Output produced

 1. Tidy dataset `tidy_data.txt`, which is a tab-delimited text file.